nmshd/documentation/_includes/use-cases/use-case-consumption-notify-peer-about-identityattribute-succession.md

 {% include properties_list.html %}

 If you succeeded a private [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute), not having a `shareInfo`, whose previous version you shared with a peer, you can decide to let the peer know about the succession.
-In case you shared the Attribute with multiple peers, you can select individually which of them you would like to inform.
-Those chosen will receive a Notification via [Message]({% link _docs_integrate/data-model-overview.md %}#message), which handles the succession of their peer shared IdentityAttributes.
+If you do so, the peer will receive a Notification via [Message]({% link _docs_integrate/data-model-overview.md %}#message), which handles the succession of their peer shared IdentityAttributes.
 Also, the associated own shared IdentityAttributes at your side will be succeeded, i.e. a new version of the successor will be created and the predecessor will be updated to link to the successor in its `succeededBy` property.
 Note that it is possible to notify a peer about the succession of an IdentityAttribute you already shared with them, even if you didn't inform them about every previous version.
 In this case the `succeeds` field will link to the latest shared version.